colinmasters/vapor-saas-backend-template/README.md

 - **All dockerized and deployable pretty much anywhere**
   - AWS, DigitalOcean, ...
 - **Tests for everything**
+  - Comprehensive test suite covering both authentication providers
+  - Test helpers for both Firebase and JWT authentication
-  - Don’t worry about breaking the production, we have unit tests.
+  - Don't worry about breaking the production, we have unit tests.

 ## How to Use
 - Clone this repo to use it as a building block for your project
 - You'll need a postgre database.
 You can